Patricus/Eventzeit/README.md

    ```
    REACT_APP_BASE_URL=http://localhost:5000
    ```
 - In order to get the backend running, make sure you are in the root directory and run the "pipenv shell" command to enter your python shell.
-After that use the command "flask run".
-You should see the back end starting up.
+Please run "flask db migrate" followed by "flask db upgrade", followed by "flask seed all".
+Finally we can run the command "flask run" and your backend should start righ up, connected to an already seeded database.
-- Lastly, open an additional termainl to run you your front end. cd into react-app and use the command "npm start".
+- Lastly, open an additional termainl to run you your frontend. cd into react-app and use the command "npm start".
 This should automatically open up your app on localhost:3000

 ### Technical Details: